IAmTrial/SlashWork/MAPI/index.md

 ---
 # SlashGaming Modding API

 The documentation for a modding API that accounts for game version, structs, constants, patches, data, and functions.
-The goal of this documentation is to provide a rationale for the choices made in design.
+The goal of this documentation is to provide a rationale for the choices made in the design of the project.

 - [Configuration](Config/): Provide a standard user configuration
 - [Data](Data/): Expose getters and setters of game data (otherwise known as variables)